dipankarpaul2k/Rust-Notes/02_Basics/02_datatypes.md

 ```rust
 let tup: (i32, f64, &str) = (42, 3.14, "tuple");
 ```
-- We can use pattern matching to destructure a tuple value.
+- We can break down tuples into smaller variables, known as destructuring.

 Example:
 ```rust